STAR method for UK competency interviews

 UK interviewers rarely accept the first answer at face value.
 Expect probes:

-- "How did the others react?" — checking interpersonal awareness.
+- "How did the others react?"
+They're checking interpersonal awareness.
 Show you read the room.

 Preparation that works